 Assigning Process Roles to Users

 When you are developing your application and business processes, application developers are assigned to all user roles by default.
-When a process is run in a development environment, user roles are configured in test mode in the Manage Roles page in your Process application.
+When a process is run in a development environment, user roles are configured in test mode in the Manage Roles page in your Oracle Process Cloud Service application.
 When you stage or publish an application you will probably want to run your business processes in a live environment and assign the roles defined in the process to real users to ensure that user tasks are performed by the appropriate user.

 To assign process roles to real users: